Frequently Asked Questions

 Q: Where does Blocko.fun get its blockchain data from?

-We connect directly to production blockchain networks through Alchemy's enterprise-grade RPC infrastructure—the same infrastructure used by major Web3 companies like OpenSea, dYdX, and Axie Infinity.
-Every data point you see—block numbers, transaction counts, gas fees, transaction types—streams directly from actual blockchain nodes in real-time.
-We poll each network at intervals matching their native block production cadence: every 200ms for Base (post-Flashblocks), every 12 seconds for Ethereum, and every 30 seconds for Bitcoin.
-This ensures you're observing genuine blockchain consensus, not simulations or cached data.
-Read more about our technology stack and architecture.
+Directly from production networks via Alchemy's RPC infrastructure—the same used by OpenSea, dYdX, and Axie Infinity.
+Every data point streams from blockchain nodes in real-time.
+Polling matches block cadence: every 200ms for Base (post-Flashblocks), 12 seconds for Ethereum, 30 seconds for Bitcoin.
+No simulations, no cache.
+More on our architecture.

 Q: How often does the visualization update with new blockchain data?